Hierarchical Path: Seven Years War (Main Page) >> Navies >> French Navy >> Alcide (64)

 - in the British service

-The ship was striken off of the Royal Navy in 1772.
+The ship was stricken off of the Royal Navy in 1772.

 Service during the War

-In 1755, the ship took part to the expedition to reinforce Canada.
+In 1755, the ship took part in the expedition to reinforce Canada.
 On June 8, she was captured along with the Lys (64) by the British fleet of vice-admiral Boscawen on Newfoundland Banks.

 In February 1759, the ship sailed from Spithead in Great Britain as part of the fleet destined for the expedition against Québec.
 The voyage was long and tedious.
 On April 21, when the fleet finally reached Louisbourg, it was to find the harbour blocked with ice, so that the fleet made for Halifax instead.
 The fleet finally sailed for Louisbourg in May.
 Between June 1 and 6, the fleet gradually left the harbour of Louisbourg and sailed for Québec.
-On June 23, Saunders' fleet made a junction with Durell's squadron at Isles-aux-Coudres.
-On June 26, the whole British fleet of vice-admiral Saunders was anchored safely off the southern shore of Isle-d'Orléans, a few km below Québec without loosing a single ship.
+On June 23, Saunders's fleet made a junction with Durell's squadron at Isles-aux-Coudres.
+On June 26, the whole British fleet of Vice-Admiral Saunders was anchored safely off the southern shore of Isle-d'Orléans, a few km below Québec without loosing a single ship.
 The town finally surrendered on September 18.
-At the end of October, vice-admiral Saunders fired his farewell salute and dropped down the Saint-Laurent river with his fleet on his way to Great Britain.
-However, he also left captain lord Colville in command of a small squadron, including this ship, in North America.
+At the end of October, Vice-Admiral Saunders fired his farewell salute and dropped down the Saint-Laurent River with his fleet on his way to Great Britain.
+However, he also left Captain Lord Colville in command of a small squadron, including this ship, in North America.

 Deschênes, Ronald, Répertoire des vaisseaux de ligne français 1682-1780

 Harrison, Simon and Manuel Blasco: Three Decks - Warships in the Age of Sail

 N.B.: the section Service during the War is mostly derived from our articles depicting the various campaigns, battles and sieges.